nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

    .. group-tab:: Linux

-      Enter the following command in a terminal window in the :file:`ncs` folder:
+      Enter the following command in a terminal window:

       .. parsed-literal::
          :class: highlight